Invest in people, not prisons

 Policymakers have responded and have reduced our prison population by about 40 percent from its peak over a decade ago.
 Still, there is much more we need to do to ensure our communities have the resources they need and that prisons are used only as a last resort.

-A proposal under consideration in the state legislature would jeopardize that progress, drastically expanding Vermont's prison system at enormous costs to individuals and taxpayers, while ignoring the opportunity we have to advance thoughtful, evidence-driven reforms to reduce our overreliance on prisons.
+Multiple proposals under consideration in the state legislature would jeopardize that progress.
+These are paired with plans to expand Vermont's prison system – at enormous costs to individuals and taxpayers – while ignoring the opportunity to advance thoughtful, evidence-driven reforms to reduce our overreliance on prisons and create safer, more equitable communities for everyone.

-The proposal to replace and expand the Chittenden Regional Correctional Facility (CRCF) is expected to cost at least $71 million – though the administration's own estimates suggest that number could be much higher – and additional prison construction could cost taxpayers more than $500 million over the next decade.
+The proposal to replace and expand the Chittenden Regional Correctional Facility (CRCF) is expected to cost more than $80 million – and additional prison construction could cost taxpayers more than $500 million over the next decade.

 Contact your state senator(s) and representative(s) today and urge them to reject the administration's proposal to expand Vermont's prison system.